roblanf/MixtureModelHMM/Readme.md

 * Step 3: We train the parameters and get final transition/emission probs.
 ![BW Flowchart](https://user-images.githubusercontent.com/11074196/173843794-029ac6ab-f8b6-45e6-8d67-d4c35a7f26a8.png)

-* Step 4: Use the final parameters to predict class boundaries using dynamic programming algorithms like Viterbi/posterior decoding.
+* Step 4: Use the final parameters to predict class boundaries using dynamic programming algorithms - Viterbi or posterior decoding(forward-backward).